Team-G0df4th3r/NikitaSux-Semifixed/README.md

 # Shit dumper that was removed by our special someone, thought id reupload if you want to use it again rofl

-quote from our beloved creator the retard:
+Quote from our beloved creator, the retard, who needs to take a few english classes imo.
 ```
 ### 3fT - api talker (synced to _point_12 last version)